vincetrain/technical-journal/SRT411/Lab 2 - ELK Stack Clustering and Index Management.md

 In this installation version of Elasticsearch, configuration files (like `elasticsearch.yml`) will be in `/config` of where Elasticsearch was installed to.

-I would recommend creating a new user and storing the Elasticsearch archive inside of the user's home directory.
+I would recommend creating a new Linux user and storing the Elasticsearch archive inside of the user's home directory.
 A systemd service will be created to run Elasticsearch on startup.
+> The rest of this section follows installing Elasticsearch as Linux user `elasticsearch`.

 Before attempting to join this node to the cluster, consider curling or pinging the Elasticsearch master node to ensure connectivity.